Who We Are

 Babies of Homelessness is a 501(3)c nonprofit, cutting through accessibility barriers, and providing diapers and basics (wipes and formula), free of charge, to partner agencies and families facing homelessness in urban, rural and underserved communities.

 We are committed to serving all children experiencing homelessness—regardless of who they are, where they live, or socioeconomic class—have their immediate needs met, free of charge.

 We distribute one of three ways:

 Speed is critical to our mission.
-Our volunteer network operates a 24/7 phone line to assess needs and then delivers diapers + basics within 72 hours.
+Our volunteer network operates an intake hone line to assess needs and then delivers diapers + basics within a few days.

 Monthly, we supply a network of 20 agencies in two counties with one month’s worth of diapers, wipes and formula per child.